Make Your Choice

 This was the reason for the Flood.
 Noah was “perfect in his generations”, meaning of pure human lineage.
 That is why only he and his family were spared, and why we find so many ancient ruins and highly-advanced ancient technology.
 The purpose of the Flood was to wipe them all out and start over.
 Satan had hoped to so corrupt the human genome that the promised “seed of the woman”, the Savior, would not be able to come and free mankind from his kingdom.

 And the price was steep.
-In my opinion, it is Satan who demanded perfect blood as the price of redemption.
-God set up the sacrificial system for Moses as a type or shadow of the ultimate Sacrifice to come, the One who would pay the price Satan thought impossible for any human being to pay.
+God set up the sacrificial system for Moses as a type or shadow of the ultimate Sacrifice to come, the One who would pay the price Satan thought impossible for any human being to pay, since it was owed to God Himself.
 Satan did everything to try and stop this from happening, but he failed.

 This is why Jesus had to die, why blood was required, and why the earth is so messed up.
 Satan thought that he had God trapped: In order to free mankind from slavery to the kingdom of Satan, God would have to compromise his holiness by ignoring sin and rebellion.
 And if he did this, then he could no longer condemn Satan.
 But God outwitted Satan by becoming human and living that sinless life on our behalf, offering Himself as the ultimate perfect sacrifice, then rising from the dead after the price was paid.

 You might be wondering why God didn’t immediately take over after this, and rightly so.
 But there is more to all this than meets the eye.
 God established a genetically isolated nation who would eventually produce the Messiah, Jesus.
 But the Jews rejected him so he turned toward the Gentiles.
 Thus the “church” was born, a group unique in human history in that they would be given the Holy Spirit “as a deposit guaranteeing our inheritance”, which is to be the children of God.